notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ##### Match by character code

-It is possible to match any character using their character codes, whether they are in ASCII or not.
+It is possible to match any character using its character code.
+This allows searching for any character, even if you cannot type it into the FIND box, or the FIND box doesn't seem to match your emoji that you want to search for.
 If you are using an ANSI encoding in your document (that is, using a character set like Windows 1252), you can use any character code with a decimal codepoint from 0 to 255.
-If you are using Unicode (one of the UTF encodings), you can actually match any Unicode character.
+If you are using Unicode (one of the UTF-8 or UTF-16 encodings), you can actually match any Unicode character.
 These notations require knowledge of hexadecimal or octal versions of the character code.
-(You can find such information on most web pages about ASCII, your selected character set, and UTF-8 and UTF-16 representations of Unicode characters.)
+(You can find such character code information on most web pages about ASCII, or about your selected character set, and about UTF-8 and UTF-16 representations of Unicode characters.)

 * `\0ℕℕℕ` ⇒ A single byte character whose code in octal is ℕℕℕ, where each ℕ is an octal digit.
 (That's the number `0`, not the letter `o` or `O`.)
 This notation works for for codepoints 0-255 (`\0000` - `\0377`), which covers the full ANSI character set range, or the first 256 Unicode characters.
 For example, `\0101` looks for the letter `A`, as 101 in octal is 65 in decimal, and 65 is the character code for `A` in ASCII, in most of the character sets, and in Unicode.